← All posts

-This guide walks you through everything you need to know as an absolute beginner: what reselling actually is, why eBay is the best place to start, how to set up your account, what to sell, where to find inventory, and how to scale when you're ready for more.
+This guide walks an absolute beginner through everything: what reselling is, why eBay is the best starting point, how to set up your account, what to sell first, where to find inventory, how to price and ship, and how to scale when you're ready.

 What Is Reselling?

-The gap between what you pay and what someone else will pay is your profit.
-It exists because not everyone wants to dig through bins at a Salvation Army, and not everyone knows what something is worth.
+Reselling is buying low and selling higher.
+You find items at thrift stores, garage sales, estate sales, or online — then list them on eBay where someone willing to pay more buys them.
+The gap between what you paid and what someone else will pay is your profit.
+It exists because not everyone wants to dig through bins at a thrift store, and not everyone knows what something is worth.
+That knowledge gap is your edge.

 Why eBay?